How to file a Maryland annual report

 • Sole proprietorships and general partnerships (unless they own business personal property, in which case they file Form 2)

-• Entities that have been properly dissolved or administratively terminated before January 1
+• Entities that have been properly dissolved or removed from SDAT records before January 1

-• Certain government entities may have modified filing requirements
+• Certain government entities, financial institutions, and public utilities may have modified filing requirements or are restricted to paper filing

-You don’t have to file this report yourself, as Maryland gives you the option to leverage authorized filers.
+You do not have to file this report yourself, as Maryland gives you the option to leverage authorized filers.
 This can include:

 • Business owners, officers, directors, or members of the entity